jnaiman/is542_spring2020/README.md

 # IS542, Spring 2020

-This is a hastily assembled group of notebooks for IS542 at the iSchool, UIUC.
+This is a hastily assembled group of course materials for IS542 at the iSchool, UIUC.
 Please excuse our dust.

 If you see any bugs or errors please issue a PR -- always looking to make things better!